Common Types of Truck Accidents

 Driving any vehicle under the influence of alcohol, drugs, or over-the-counter medications puts everyone on the road at risk—but when an intoxicated driver is behind the wheel of a semi truck, that risk becomes even greater.
 Commercial trucks are heavier, harder to stop, and more difficult to maneuver than passenger vehicles, and they can cause more severe damage when involved in collisions.

-If a DUI truck accident caused you or a loved one to suffer, Bottaro Law is here for you.
+If a DUI truck accident caused you or a loved one to suffer, The Bottaro Law Firm, LLC is here for you.
 We’ve recovered millions of dollars for clients injured in commercial truck accidents, and we want to use our experience to help you too.
 Our consultations are free, so don’t wait.
 Call us today at (401) 777-7777 for a free case review.

 Over-the-Counter Medications Dangerous for Truck Drivers